Abortion in Alabama: Legislative history

-By the end of the 1800s, all states in the Union (but Alabama) had therapeutic exceptions in their legislative bans on abortions.
-In the 19th century, bans by state legislatures on abortion targeted protecting the life of the mother given the number of deaths abortions caused; state governments envisioned themselves as protecting the lives of their citizens.
+By the end of the 1800s, all states in the nation except Alabama had therapeutic exceptions in their legislative bans on abortions.
+In the 19th century, bans by state legislatures on abortion targeted protecting the life of the mother given the number of deaths abortions caused.

-By the end of 1972, Mississippi allowed abortion only in cases of rape or incest, and Alabama and Massachusetts allowed abortions only in cases where the woman's physical health was endangered.
+By the end of 1972, Mississippi allowed abortion only in cases of rape or incest, Alabama and Massachusetts allowed abortions only in cases where the woman's physical health was endangered.
 In order to obtain an abortion during this period, women would often travel from a state where abortion was illegal to states where it was legal.

 Judicial history

-The 1973 US Supreme Court's decision in the Roe v.
+The 1973 Supreme Court of the United States's decision in the Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.

 A 2016 Alabama law banned dilation & evacuation (D&E) which is the most common abortion procedure used in the second trimester.
 In August 2018, the Eleventh Circuit court ruled the D&E legislation to be unconstitutional, blocking it from enforcement.
 The US Supreme Court refused to hear an appeal in its 2019 term.

 On February 6, 2019, Ryan Magers filed a wrongful death lawsuit against an abortion clinic, Alabama Women's Center, after his girlfriend had a then-legal elective abortion in January 2017.
 Magers also sued three employees of the clinic and the pharmaceutical company that manufactured the medication used to induce the abortion.
 Madison County Probate Judge Frank Barger recognized the status of the unborn fetus as a person on March 4, 2019, in accepting the case.

-In May 2019, Planned Parenthood and the American Civil Liberties Union both said they would challenge Alabama's recently- enacted abortion ban in the federal courts.
-In June 2019, it was reported that a woman, Marshae Jones, whose pregnancy was terminated after she was shot in the stomach in 2018 during a fight, was arrested on grounds of manslaughter of the fetus, though the case was eventually dismissed.
+In May 2019, Planned Parenthood and the American Civil Liberties Union both said they would challenge Alabama's recently-enacted abortion ban in the federal courts.
+In June 2019, it was reported that a woman, Marshae Jones, whose pregnancy was terminated after she was shot in the stomach in 2018 during a fight was arrested on grounds of manslaughter of the fetus, though the case was eventually dismissed.

+On February 16, 2024, the Alabama Supreme Court ruled that frozen embryos used for in vitro fertilisation should be considered children.
+The UAB Hospital and other providers ended their IVF treatments in response.

+This is because couples are now allowed to create a lawsuit for the wrongful death of their embryos.
+This ruling raises questions about the status of frozen embryos, including whether they can be destroyed and the implications for pre-implantation genetic testing.
+The decision also intersects with broader debates around abortion and reproductive technology.
+On October 7, 2024, the United States Supreme Court declined to review the case.

+In 2025, a federal judge ruled that the Alabama state's attorney general cannot prosecute people or organizations who help Alabama residents seek an abortion by traveling to another state.